ldreith/ImageSegmentation/README.md

 K-means abstract: David Gold and Jiachen Liu

 k-means.c -- all methods for k-means algorithm.
 Implemented by David Gold.
-Pseudo code for get_diff and update_centroids from Jiachen Liu.
+Previous version of get_diff and update_centroids implemented by Jiachen Liu.

 k-means.h -- header for k-means algorithm.
 Implemented by David Gold.